It might have an unusual-sounding name, but the Dutch Reach is a car safety technique that could help to save the lives of cyclists.

 It helps to make sure that you turn your body and look behind you into your blind spot before you open the door.

-That way, you should avoid opening your door onto an oncoming cyclist - a crime known as ‘dooring’ a cyclist.
+That way, you should avoid opening your door onto an approaching cyclist - a crime known as ‘dooring’ a cyclist.

 Making a simple change to how you open a car door can have a big impact on the safety of those on two wheels.Edmund King, AA President